AresNeutron/Expenses-Tracker/README.md

 id: Unique identifier for each account.

-user_id: Foreign key linking the account to a specific user.
+user_id: Foreign key linking to the User model.

-name: A descriptive name for the account (e.g., "Checking Account," "Savings").
+name: A descriptive name (e.g., "Checking," "Savings").

 balance: The current balance of the account.

-currency: The currency of the account (e.g., USD, EUR).
+currency: Currency of the account (e.g., USD, EUR).

 created_at: Timestamp of account creation.